cr08/fowsim/README.md

 * ❌ Add separate animation for J-Ruler flips that flip directly to the back side instead of the static 'Force of Will' cardback.
 * ✅ Adding 'push' mechanism to card display pages to push out new cards to stream overlay from a remote user
 * ❌ Tracking down missing card images that do not exist on FOWTCG at the time of this commit
+    * If you wish to request access to the AWS repo as lined out in CONTRIBUTORS.md, revert changes in Commit d2c48d3
 * ❔ Adding missing card info to JSON as needed (Scheherazade bot has a similar JSON card info file which may be more up to date and may need to be merged accordingly)
 * ❔Integrate hosted overlay backend files in [sse_data] into Django/FoWsim proper